 About GUSD

-The Goleta Union School District serves the Goleta Valley, a suburban community of approximately 90,000 people that includes the City of Goleta and a large unincorporated area.
-The valley lies between the Santa Ynez Mountains and the Pacific Ocean and is adjacent to the City of Santa Barbara in California.
-The area is known for its cultural, academic, and recreational opportunities, as well as its mild climate.
+The Goleta Union School District (GUSD) serves a total population of 71,369 in the Goleta Valley, which includes the City of Goleta population of approximately 33,003 and an additional population of 38,366 in the unincorporated areas that includes Isla Vista and the University of California, Santa Barbara.
+The valley lies between the Santa Ynez Mountains and the Pacific Ocean and is adjacent to the City of Santa Barbara.
+The region is known for its cultural, academic, and recreational opportunities and mild climate.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.